 In microwave tomography the object under investigation is surrounded by a number of transmitting and receiving antennas.
 In the measurements each antenna is operated as a transmitter as well as a receiver for every possible combination of antennas.
 In our work we use wide band measurements, which leads to a square multistatic data matrix for each frequency component.
 For the measurements we use a network analyzer, Agilent E8362 B. To be able to control the experiment a 2:32 switch multiplexer module, Cytec CXM/128-S-W, is used to automatically connect and disconnect the transmitting and receiving antennas to the PNA.
+The radiated power is in the range of few milliwatts and is therefore not considered as causing any side effects of problems for the patient or the surrounding environment.

-In most of our previous work we have used a flat antenna array, where the antennas have been placed on a circle, and a two-dimensional (2D) reconstruction algorithm, [5]- [8].
+In most of our previous work we have used a flat antenna array, where the antennas have been placed on a circle, and a two-dimensional (2D) reconstruction algorithm, [6]- [9].
 This setup is also most suitable for imaging 2D objects with dielectric properties that are constant in the z-direction perpendicular to the antenna plane.
 When it comes to imaging three-dimensional (3D) objects we have seen that the accuracy is seriously limited.
 The reason for this is twofold.
 Firstly it is not possible to make accurate models of the real world antennas in a 2D algorithm.
 Secondly the propagation model of the real world 3D wave pattern in a 2D model is not accurate.
 For example objects in this measurement setup above and below the antenna plane will introduce scattering that will be measured but that can not be modeled in the 2D model.
 Another problem is that small spherical tumors or inclusions are not modeled well in a 2D algorithm where these objects effectively are described as cylindrical objects.
-We have also developed a 3D algorithm that we have used with this measurement setup, [9].
+We have also developed a 3D algorithm that we have used with this measurement setup, [10].
 In this algorithm we can make accurate models of the antennas but since we have no antennas outside the plane we still can get no information about the objects in the z-direction and therefore still only image 2D objects.